 For example, when we say 4 multiplied by 5, the number five is added twice and then twice again.

 4X5 = 5+5=10 and 5+5=10.
 So, 4X5= 20.

-The only thing that’ll help your child learn the 4 times table is to practice.
-Have your child write the 4 time multiplication tables and recite it loudly.
+- Practising the table of 4 makes you perfect: The only thing that’ll help your child learn the 4 times table is to practice.
+Have your child write the 4 time multiplication tables and recite them loudly.
 Get the child to solve worksheets regularly so they’ll remember what they’ve learnt.
 Be persistent but don’t force them.
 Reward them every time they finish a practice sheet and get an answer right.
 Quiz them on and off to test their multiplication skills.

-Learning the 4 time table might not be very easy for all children.
+Learning the 4 multiplication table might not be very easy for all children.
 Give them time, explain it again and again until the child understands.
-Go over the 4 time multiplication table repeatedly, recite it loudly and help them practice on worksheets until your child knows it by heart.
-Follow these 5 steps and you’ll find that learning how to multiply is as easy as pie!
+Go over the multiplication table of 4 repeatedly, recite it loudly and help them practice on worksheets until your child knows it by heart.
+Follow these simple steps and you’ll find that learning how to multiply by 4 is as easy as pie!